CoNexDat/mw2v/README.md

 # mw2v

 Folders:
-Each of the folders correspond to a different dataset:
+Each of the folders correspond to a different dataset.
 * NYT: files for New York Times newspaper dataset.
 Slices are years, from....
 * TG: files for The Guardian newspaper dataset.
 Slices are years, from....
 * NYT-TG: files for the two-source model, where one slice is the NYT during ... period and the other one is the TG during the ... period.